moby/moby/docs/sources/examples/running_ssh_service.md

     $ sudo docker build -rm -t eg_sshd .

 Then run it.
-You can then use `docker port` to find out what host port the container’s port 22 is mapped to:
+You can then use `docker port` to find out what host port the container's port 22 is mapped to:

     $ sudo docker run -d -P -name test_sshd eg_sshd
     $ sudo docker port test_sshd 22
     0.0.0.0:49154

-And now you can ssh to port `49154` on the Docker daemon’s host IP address (`ip address` or
+And now you can ssh to port `49154` on the Docker daemon's host IP address (`ip address` or
 `ifconfig` can tell you that):

     $ ssh root@192.168.1.2 -p 49154